The Diamond Challenge is a premier entrepreneurial education competition.

 Written Concepts Due & Preliminary Round Events

 Written concepts are due approximately 4 weeks prior to each team’s Preliminary Round pitch.
-The list below includes the presentation date & submission deadline for each specific site:
+The list below includes the presentation date for each specific site:

 Delaware Technical Community College – Owens Campus (Georgetown, DE), March 5, 2014